SFTtech/openage/STATUS.md

 you might want to know what openage is capable of at the current time: this file shall deliver your needs.

-if your contribution adds a feature, append it to the list in your branch.
+if your contribution adds a feature, append it to the list while in your branch.

 features